fundamentals MS Teams Tips and Tricks

 microsoft teams naming - orchestry features

 2. Preventing the creation of redundant teams: One way this can be achieved is via a Workspace name validation which searches other workspaces with an identical or similar name, and makes intelligent suggestions to the requestee.
-This can additionally be supported with a transparent Workspace Directory which allows users to search through the entire catalog of Teams and SharePoint Sites within the organization before they make a new request:

 a.
 Validation